quadreex/redux-mediator/README.md

         predicate: (action, state) => action.value > 0,
         suppress: true // suppress initial action
         /*
-          Initial action will be suppressed.
-Dispatching of action 'cond.in' will actually dispatch action 'cond.out' if initial action had value > 0
+          If predicate returns true for initial action it will be suppressed and new action with type 'cond.out' will be dispatched.
+          If predicate returns false for initial action it will be dispatched.
         */
     }
 });